mtiberi/devdataprod/presentation.md

 - The user chooses one of the available distributions
 - The user sets the number if iterations
-- The user presses the "Show" button
+- The application shows a comparison between the distribution of the means and the normal distribution

 The source code
 ========================================================

-The code for the application is available at [http://my.website.com](http://my.website.com)
+The code for the application is available at [https://github.com/mtiberi/devdataprod](https://github.com/mtiberi/devdataprod)